ramosfabiano/FSND-Capstone/README.md

 ### Containerized execution

-We offer an alternative way of running the application based on docker/podman containers.
+We offer an alternative way of running the application using docker/podman containers.

-For this we encapsulate both the database and app installation together.
+For this we bundle both the database and app installation together using `podman-compose`.

-In order to launch the containerized version, first build the container images (done once):
+In order to launch the containerized version, first build the container images:

 ```bash
  podman-compose build